C2SP/wycheproof/README.md

 $ bazel test BouncyCastleAllTestsLocal
 ```

-Note: bazel does not currently invalidate the build on environment changes.
+Note: Bazel does not currently invalidate the build on environment changes.
 If
 you change the `WYCHEPROOF_BOUNCYCASTLE_JAR` environment variable, run `bazel
 clean` to force a rebuild: